Generic Name: timolol maleate

 *TIMOPTIC is a Registered trademark of Merck & Co., Inc.

-**DROP-TAINER® is a registered trademark of Alcon Manufacturing, Ltd.
+**DROP-TAINER® is a registered trademark of Alcon Research, Ltd.

 timolol maleate solution, gel forming, extended release